 I do like it a lot — soft and lightweight and with maximum SPF that you’d never guess was there.
 It’s slightly blueish in tone but I can’t really tell whether it neutralises anything or not.
 The tint is so sheer, but it does seem to negate the white cast its predecessor has had.
 It takes a few minutes to fully absorbed, and once it does, the finish is matte-to-the-touch (but not at all dry or arid) that exudes luminescence.
 It does exactly what it says on the tin — protects, brightens, and illuminates.

 Although therein lies the rub: you’d have to use this sparingly — ie, like you would a makeup primer.
 Perhaps it’s because it’s summer and my face doesn’t lack luminosity, but this is a little glowy for me as a proper sunscreen.
-When used like a makeup primer, skin looks brighter and smoother and perfectly luminous without being shimmery or “dewy”, but applying generous amounts of it (in order to get the SPF50+ PA++++ protection) gives the effect closer to a sweaty, disco ball shine.
+When used as a makeup primer, skin looks brighter and smoother and perfectly luminous without being shimmery or “dewy”, but applying generous amounts of it (in order to get the SPF50+ PA++++ protection) gives the effect closer to a sweaty, disco ball shine.

 I don’t know — I’m sitting on the fence.
 The formula is lovely and it has a load of proven ingredients for keeping the skin hydrated and soothed, but I can’t imagine using it like you would a standalone sunscreen.
 The blue tint, no matter how sheer, and the micro-shimmers don’t translate well if you’re very heavy-handed — which shouldn’t be an issue if this is a primer, but this is first and foremost a sunscreen.
 Thoughts?